 2. Fit

-Make sure the content you’re creating fits with the tone, style, and editorial “voice” of the publication it will appear in.
-When it goes live, make sure to share it on your own marketing channels and social media accounts.
+Ensure the content you’re creating fits with the tone, style, and editorial “voice” of the publication it will appear in.
+When it goes live, share it on your marketing channels and social media accounts.

 3. Quality Content

-Another thing to keep in mind is that native advertising isn’t ephemeral the way display ads are.
-The ads will generally persist for as long as the host site is active.
-The content could also show up on Google search results and pick up the odd backlink here and there.
+Another thing to remember is that native advertising isn’t ephemeral the way display ads are.
+The ads will generally persist until the host site is active.
+The content could also appear on Google search results and pick up the odd backlink here and there.

 4. Tracking

-You’ll also want to keep tracking user behavior and conversion associated with the native ad content, even after the marketing campaign that spawned it has completed, if you want to get the true picture of its effectiveness.
+If you want to get the true picture of its effectiveness, you’ll also want to keep tracking user behavior and conversion associated with the native ad content, even after the marketing campaign that spawned it has been completed.

 5. Integrity